noxsicarius/Epoch-Admin-Tools/README.md

 * Spectate players
 * "Display code" for locked vaults/doors
 * "Create key" for vehicles with lost keys
-* Force lock and unlock vehicles without keys
-* Base Destruction - Destroy all buildables/vehicles within a customizable radius
+* Base management - Copy/Paste/Export/Import/Delete bases
-* Spawnable crates with weapons, items, and supplies
+* Spawn crates with weapons, items, and supplies
 * Spawn vehicles via the menu or a custom-made graphical vehicle menu ([screenshot](https://f.cloud.github.com/assets/204934/2233637/43153c0a-9b2c-11e3-8a03-40d11239e1cb.png)) (Thanks @Sandbird!)
+* Log admin tool use to combat possible abuse of the tool

 #### Other features:
 * Godmode
-* Teleport self (or others to you)
+* Teleport
 * Flying
 * Invisibility
 * Infinite Ammo / No recoil
 * Change skins
-* Delete, repair/refuel, or only refuel vehicle on crosshairs
+* Delete, repair/refuel vehicle
-* Heal self and others within 25 meters
+* Heal players
-* ESP - display players, zombies, safes, tents, vehicles, and AI on the map
+* ESP - display players and objects on the map
+* Spawn temporary buildings on the map
 * ...and more!